cocoa-maemae/vim_config/README.md

 OS: Debian, Ubuntu, REHL, CentOS or other linux distributions

-Set this .vimrc to $HOME/.vimrc and then vim customization is completed.
+Set https://github.com/cocoa-dev-maemae/my-.vimrc/blob/master/.vimrc to $HOME/.vimrc and then vim customization is completed.